helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 4. Create a group for your new user.

-    1. Click on the three-dash "hamburger" menu in the upper left of the navigation bar.
-Click on *Identity and Security* from the resulting menu.

-    2. Click on Groups under the **Identity** section.
+    1. Go to https://cloud.oracle.com/identity/groups/ (open this link in a new browser tab or window).

-    3. Press the **Create Group** button.
+    2. Press the **Create Group** button.

-    4. Supply a name for the group in the Name text field.
+    3. Supply a name for the group in the Name text field.
 This example uses "helidon-examples-group", but it can be any name you like that conforms to OCI's valid character requirements.

-    5. Supply a description for the user in the Description text field.
+    4. Supply a description for the user in the Description text field.
 This example uses "A group for Helidon examples", but it can be any text you like.

-    6. Press the **Create** button.
+    5. Press the **Create** button.

-    7. Press the **Add User to Group** button.
+    6. Press the **Add User to Group** button.

-    8. Select your new user from the Users drop-down list.
+    7. Select your new user from the Users drop-down list.

-    9. Press the **Add** button.
+    8. Press the **Add** button.

 5. Create a compartment to host OCI resources related to this example and gather its OCID.